-Focaccia is my go-to bread when I want to bake some.
+Focaccia is my go-to bread when I want to bake bread reasonably quickly.
 Here are three more recipes to try.

 Mix the sugar, 0.5 cup lukewarm water and the yeast with 1 Tblspn of the flour, making a sponge, and let sit in a warm place for 15 minutes.
 For this, I put my oven on low, leave the door open, and sit the bowl on the open door of the oven.

 Mix the flour, yeast sponge and enough of the remaining water to make a sticky dough.
 Leave to rise for 1 – 1.5 hours.
-Place on a bench and divide into 2.
+Place on a bench (it will be sticky – flour your hands well) and divide into 2.
 Shape on a tray with well oiled fingertips.
 Brush the top with olive oil and top with your choice of topping – herbs, rosemary, garlic, salt, black pepper, olive paste, slices of olives, cheese and paprika, or any topping you like (or none).

 Bake in the oven at the maximum temperature around 10 – 15 minutes, or until cooked and lightly browned.

-This focaccia is quite different to the other recipé on this page, as it has more kneading and rising.
+This focaccia is quite different to the first recipe, as it has more kneading and rising.
 Both are great.

 |Starter Sponge||0.25 cup unbleached bakers flour||0.25 cup tepid water|

 |Bread||500g bakers flour (use Australian Laucke flour if you can)||2 tspn salt|